Orkney's coastline is full of cliffs, caves, beaches and bays.

 Ok, it isn’t technically a sea stack as it’s still connected to the island of Hoy, but we couldn’t leave this famous Orkney landmark off the list.
 The Old Man of Hoy is 449 feet of vertical red sandstone that is on the bucket list of most climbers.
 The walk to the Old Man from Rackwick is beautiful, and the views over the stack from the nearby St John’s Head are even better.

 Stackabank is the smallest sea stack on our list but it’s still definitely worth a visit.
-You can find it on part of a stunning coastal trail at the southern end of South Ronaldsay, which takes you past small bays, coves and derelict crofts, with sweeping sea views over Scapa Flow.
+You can find it on part of a stunning coastal trail from Burwick, at the southern end of South Ronaldsay, which takes you past small bays, coves and derelict crofts, with sweeping sea views over Scapa Flow.

 Remember, if you’re visiting these locations or any stretch of coastline around the islands, remember to take care close to cliff edges.
 The ground can be loose, and wet and windy conditions can be dangerous.
 Always watch where you’re going and never get too close to the edge.

 The Promoting Orkney project has been part financed by the Scottish Government and the European Community Orkney LEADER 2014-2020 Programme.